bacalhau-project/bacalhau/docs/next-steps/private-cluster.md

 ## Public IPFS Network

-Instructions for connecting to the public IPFS network via private Bacalhau cluster:
+Instructions for connecting to the public IPFS network via the private Bacalhau cluster:

 On all nodes, start ipfs: